Marriage Visa Guide| Lawyer Fees & Green Card Costs

 Marriage Green Card Lawyer Cost

-Attorney fees for marriage-based green cards vary dramatically across the U.S. on average, immigration attorneys charge anywhere between $1,500 to over $5,000.
+Attorney fees for marriage-based green cards vary across the United States.
+On average, immigration attorneys charge anywhere between $1,500 to over $5,000.

 Our fee for Green Card by Marriage to a U.S. Citizen (filed within the U.S.)